HIPAA Violation Horror Story Hour

-HIPAA compliance is hard work!
+HIPAA compliance is hardly a breeze.
 It requires storing your physical and digital files securely, having a designated person responsible for HIPAA compliance in your office, and doing your due diligence to make sure that personal files are not easily accessible by anyone in your office.
-If you’re not compliant, however, the cost isn’t just monetary—it could be your company’s reputation, or worse.
+If you’re not compliant, however, the cost isn’t just monetary—it could be your company’s reputation, too.

 Here are the most common consequences your business could face with improper document management.

 The culprits: We’ve written about ways that you can reduce your risk of identity theft before.
-Something as simple as the improper disposal of paper documents, such as leaving them in the recycling bin, or trash puts your company at risk of identity theft and committing a HIPAA violation.
+Something as simple as the improper disposal of paper documents, such as leaving them in the recycling bin or trash, puts your company at risk of identity theft and committing a HIPAA violation.
 A Dumpster diver cost an Illinois firm a $100,000 fine, for example.

-The consequence: Every four seconds, an identity is stolen in America.
+The consequence: Every two seconds, an identity is stolen in America.
 Medical identity theft is on the rise: In 2014, there were 2.3 million identified cases of medical identity theft, a 22 percent increase from the previous year.
 Each HIPAA violation has a minimum penalty of $100, and can cost your business up to $50,000 per type of HIPAA violation.

 Data Breach that Costs You

 The consequence: Fines for data leaks are typically $50,000 per HIPAA violation, with an annual maximum of $1.5 million.
-So data breaches compromise the security of your patients, damage your reputation, and can cost your business hundreds of thousands of dollars, if not more.
+Data breaches compromise the security of your patients, damage your reputation, and can cost your business hundreds of thousands of dollars, if not more.
 Anthem, Inc. suffered the biggest health data breach in U.S. history in 2015, exposing the health information of nearly 79 million individuals—and paid a massive $16 million fine to the Office for Civil Rights in 2018.

 Leaking Group Health Plan Information, Unknowingly

-The culprits: As of 2014, HIPAA also imposes the same privacy obligations on any employer who provides group health insurance.
-As this change in legislation is recent, many companies are not aware of how this law affects their business.
+The culprits: In 2014, HIPAA also imposed the same privacy obligations on any employer who provides group health insurance.
+Though this was a number of years ago, companies may still be unaware how this law affects their business.
 Often times, it’s insiders who are doing the snooping.
 This HIPAA violation can happen when a co-worker looks at medical records without authorization, or authorized personnel shares private information with unauthorized co-workers.

 The consequence: If employers violate employee privacy, the same fines that are applicable to having a data leak of your client information are applicable to leaking information about your employees.
 Additionally, fines can be imposed against individuals and the company that discloses the confidential information.